Driving tips

 Getting confident with moving off uphill and downhill is very important.
 It's a subject that can strike fear in some drivers, but as long as you know where your biting point is with the clutch then you're half way to performing perfect hill starts.

 Have a look here for tips on how to deal with a junction on a hill.
+Or how to do hill starts without using the handbrake.

 First gear for the uphill start